Updated: Feb 13

 Valentine’s Day is a day to celebrate love.
-It makes me think of the love we stage managers have.
+There are many kinds of love.
+The one I want to talk about is the love we stage managers have.

 What?
 Love and Stage Management, yes I say!
 Love is at the root of what we do.
 That is why I use the hashtag #smlove in many social media posts.

 Love is the engine that drives us to go the extra mile.
-We arrive early, stay late, take our trash, order lunches, make coffee, always taking care of everyone in the rehearsal room and the theatre.
+As in many relationships.
+As a stage manager this manifests itself in the way we arrive early, stay late, take our trash, order lunches, make coffee, and are always taking care of everyone in the rehearsal room and the theatre.
 It’s like being a parent.
 And as any parent will tell you, love is the thing motivating the million things you do for your kids every day.

-It seems easy to accept that love is part of actors, directors, designers pursuing their craft.
-They love what they do, performing, designing, creating a show.
-But stage managers??
+It seems easier to accept that love is part of actors, directors, and designers pursuing their craft.
+They love what they do, performing, designing, and creating a show.
+But stage managenent?
+Let's investigate more...

 Steve Farber, a top leadership consultant, describes his approach to leadership this way: